 Figure 5.
 The Arctic summer sea ice extent in 2012, (measured in September) was a record low, shown (in white) compared to the median summer sea ice extent for 1979 to 2000 (in orange outline).
 In 2013, Arctic summer sea ice extent rebounded somewhat, but was still the sixth smallest extent on record.
 Source: National Snow and Ice Data Center (larger version)

 Sea ice in the Arctic has decreased dramatically since the late 1970s, particularly in summer and autumn.
-Since the satellite record began in 1978 (providing for the first time a complete and continuous areal coverage of the Arctic), the yearly minimum Arctic sea ice extent (which occurs in early to mid-September) has decreased by more than 40% (see Figure 5).
-Ice cover expands again each Arctic winter but the ice is thinner than it used to be.
+Since the satellite record began in 1978, the yearly minimum Arctic sea ice extent (which occurs in September) has decreased by about 40% [Figure 5].
+Ice cover expands again each Arctic winter, but the ice is thinner than it used to be.
 Estimates of past sea ice extent suggest that this decline may be unprecedented in at least the past 1,450 years.
-The total volume of ice, the product of ice thickness and area, has decreased faster than ice extent over the past decades.
 Because sea ice is highly reflective, warming is amplified as the ice decreases and more sunshine is absorbed by the darker underlying ocean surface.

 Find out about the Royal Society's latest work on energy, environment and climate